Angle-M/Angle-M/README.md

 - 👀 I’m interested in Jrpgs, Anime, Yu-Gi-Oh and Penguins

-- 🌱 I’m currently learning PHP and Re-learning Python
+- 🌱 I’m currently re-learning Python,node.js and typescript

 - 📫 How to reach me
 Email: aim1310@icloud.com